Pro-Paul/Sketch-Leadership-Academy-FEF-Template-Kit/README.md

 # Getting Started

-The template has several features which make createing a concept quick and easy.
+The template has several features which make creating a concept quick and easy.

 ### Desktop or Mobile